A simple introduction to AR using ARFoundation

 The setup was really easy.

-With just these steps, you can implement something like "Monster AR" from "DQ Walk."
+With just these steps, you can implement something like the "Monster AR" feature from "DQ Walk".

-At first, I had some issues with the Unity version (the AR camera wouldn't display on the 2019.2 series), but
+At first, I almost ran into a problem with the Unity version (the AR camera wouldn't display in the 2019.2 series), but

 other than that, I don't think there were any major issues.